 When Your Spouse/ Partner Gets A Cancer Diagnosis: The Caregiver To-Do List

-According to the National Cancer Institute (NIH), close to 2 million people will be diagnosed with cancer in 2020.
-In March, my husband Jon was diagnosed with colorectal cancer.
+According to American Cancer Society, close to 2 million people will be diagnosed with cancer in 2022.
+In March 2018, my husband Jon was diagnosed with colorectal cancer.
 In April, we learned the cancer has metastasized to his left lung.

 The results of the colonoscopy threw us for a loop.
 His GI doctor said the cancer is treatable.
 While numbing and overwhelming, this cancer diagnosis was a wake up call.
 Until then Jon had put aside important matters.
 I immediately started writing a to-do list.
 Doing so helped me to begin to cope with the terrible news.
 I am now ready to write about my journey as a caregiver for my husband, what that entails, and to share.

 I am now metaphorically running and pacing myself to help my husband meet needs and challenges he had not anticipated.
 I created a plan to make sure Jon has everything in order.
 I am the person to guide him.
 This is the initial to-do list that we came up with.
 These 10 items have helped us to cope with the diagnosis and to begin my responsibilities in my new role as caregiver for the two of us.
 Decisions need to be made by the patient receiving cancer care and the spouse/partner/caregiver.

 1. Stay Positive - I am a positive person by nature.
 The GI doctor said he has seen this type of malignant colorectal tumor often.
 He said it's treatable.
 This is a good thing.
 There are many ways to stay positive after getting a cancer diagnosis.
 Help your spouse stay positive.